caseykotowski/Song-Features-Over-Time/README.md

 ![QuickDBD-Free Diagram](https://user-images.githubusercontent.com/81447450/129500744-0caeabba-8d61-46bf-b458-e975eb8ad57e.png)

-To clean up the large data set, the "followers" column was removed.
+## Data clean up

+Prior to loading some clean up was required in the CSV.
+There were commas inside cells that interfered with the column assignment when uploaded.
+Commas were removed in the name columns and commas were replaced by semi-colons in the genre and artist fields.
+The csv files were then stored in S3 bucket.
+To clean up the large data set, the "followers" column was removed from the artist table.
 Nulls and duplicates were also removed from the track table.
+Genres, names and id_artists were formatted to remove the [] and '' in the data set.

 To add genres to tracks, a full outer join was performed with the track_info and artist_info in pgAdmin.
 This can also be done in the colab notebook code to make a permanent join.

 See our loading data code: